Warriors take control in 3rd, beat Knicks 125-111

-The third quarter has been when the Warriors separate themselves from opponents, and this was the seventh time they outscored a team by 20 or more in the period.
+The third quarter has been when the Warriors separate themselves from opponents, having outscored teams by more than 10 points in that period in 21 of their 61 games.

 The highlight show continued from there, with center Zaza Pachulia dribbling behind his back to lead a fast break and Curry converting a four-point play for a 20-point bulge later in the period.

 Mudiay had 13 points in the first seven minutes and 14 in the first quarter to lead all scorers and give the Knicks a 39-37 edge.

 Warriors: Rookie Jordan Bell returned after missing 14 games with inflammation in his left ankle.
 He had three points. ...
 Green's technical assessed with 1:04 left in the first half of Saturday's rout against Oklahoma City was rescinded by the NBA on Monday, putting him back at 14 for the season and two away from an automatic suspension.

 Knicks: F Michael Beasley received five stitches for a cut on his right eyebrow after he was hit in the second quarter but returned to play in the third. ...
 New York is off until Friday, when it visits the Los Angeles Clippers to open a four-game road trip.

 Curry's 54-point game is still his career high, as he went 11 for 13 from 3-point range.
 The Knicks ended up winning it though, as Raymond Felton blocked his jumper to lead to J.R.
 Smith's tiebreaking basket with 1:10 left in a 109-105 victory.
 That remains New York's last home win over Golden State.

 Knicks coach Jeff Hornacek, on the challenge of defending the Warriors: